learn-co-curriculum/react-hooks-props-destructuring/README.md

 be silly!
 Instead, we write our components so that they make use of props, which are passed from their parents.

-To pass props to a component, you add them as attributes when you render them:
+To pass props to a component, you add them as attributes when you render them, just like adding attributes to a HTML element:

 ```js
 const movieTitle = "Mad Max"